puppetlabs/puppet-docs/source/pe/index.markdown

 Previous Versions
 -----

 > **Note:** We skipped from PE 3.3 to PE 3.7 to make the Puppet Enterprise version numbers consistent with Puppet version numbers.
 There was no PE 3.4, PE 3.5, or PE 3.6.
+For information on the new "x.y.z" versioning scheme, see [Puppet Enterprise Version Numbers](/pe/latest/pe_versioning.html).

 Please select your version of Puppet Enterprise: